Downloading content for offline mode

 Overview

-• Your National Society should provide proper protection for you and other volunteers who are working in epidemics.
+Your National Society should provide proper protection for you and other volunteers who are working in epidemics.
+Your manager is a valuable resource for information and equipment to protect and preserve your physical, emotional and psychosocial wellbeing.

 • In certain epidemics like Ebola, Marburg, Lassa fever and plague, full protection should be used whenever you undertake high risk activities.
-Full protection requires use of personal protection equipment (PPE).
-(See Action tool Personal protection equipment (PPE) for highly infectious diseases for instructions in its use.)
+Full protection requires use of personal protective equipment (PPE).
+(See Action tool Personal protection equipment (PPE) for highly infectious diseases)

-• In other epidemics, you should at least use masks and latex gloves and wash hands with soap after contact with a patient.
+• In other epidemics, you should at least use masks and latex gloves and wash hands with soap after contact with an affected person.
 (See Action tool Handwashing with soap for instructions in good hand hygiene.)

-• Volunteers should be vaccinated (see Action tool Routine vaccinations).
+1. Volunteers should be vaccinated according to country-specific vaccination guidelines (see Action tool Routine vaccinations).

 Protecting volunteers from harm and liability to others

-Volunteers often work in vulnerable situations and with vulnerable people.
-They should be protected if they suffer damage or injury in the course of their work.
+1. Volunteers should be protected if they suffer damage or injury in the course of their work.
 Accidents can happen, and volunteers can be injured or even killed.
 Equally, volunteers can harm other people and their property, especially if they have not been properly trained or given the correct equipment.

-National Societies therefore need to have appropriate insurance policies.
+• National Societies therefore need to have appropriate insurance policies.
 Insurance may be needed to pay compensation to volunteers or their families if they are injured or killed; to pay compensation to others if they suffer harm as a result of volunteer actions; and to cover legal costs.
 The nature of the cover will depend on the legal system in your country.
+The Movement urges the National Societies to acknowledge and uphold their duty of care towards volunteers, especially if something should happen to them while carrying out their duties.
+Ask your manager about the type of insurance or coverage through a “safety net” you can receive.

-National Societies should also supply volunteers with necessary health checks, advice, vaccinations and protection equipment.
+• Prior to asking volunteers to perform activities that are high-risk (e.g. safe and dignified burials), National Societies should also ensure volunteers have received the necessary vaccinations and protective equipment.
 What this includes will depend on the context in which you are working and the health policies for staff and volunteers of your National Society.

-Safety in the community depends on the personal attributes of volunteers, trainers and other team members – how they work together and how they work with people in the community.
+• Safety in the community depends on the personal attributes of volunteers, trainers and other team members – how they work together and how they collaborate with people in the community.
 Volunteers should be culturally sensitive.
 Your personal behaviour should never cause offence.
 You should show integrity and should never become a problem for the community.
-Correct, polite, impartial behaviour is expected at all times.
+Correct, polite, impartial behaviour is always expected.

 Volunteer protection and safety